 Icelandic Yogurt: Traditionally known as skyr, Icelandic yogurt is a style of yogurt that dates back thousands of years.
 Although yogurt and skyr are both cultured dairy products, it is the original skyr cultures used to make skyr that make it different.
 Skyr is a strained non-fat yogurt that is made by incubating skim milk with active bacterial cultures.

-skim milk, strawberries, milk and whey proteins, modified corn starch, active bacterial culture, gelatin, locust bean gum, natural and artificial flavour, pectin, sucralose, colour, vitamin a palmitate, vitamin d3, potassium sorbate.
+skim milk, strawberries, milk and whey proteins, modified corn starch, active bacterial culture, gelatin, locust bean gum, natural and artificial flavor, pectin, sucralose, color, vitamin a palmitate, vitamin d3, potassium sorbate.

-As you can see from the ingredients listed above, not only do many flavoured commercial yogurts contain added sugars (or code words for sugar), but they also contain additives, preservatives, thickeners, stabilizers and artificial colouring.
-Everything from corn starch to artificial flavour and salt is added to yogurts making them a mini chemical sh$t storm, and far removed from what real yogurt actually is.
+As you can see from the ingredients listed above, not only do many flavored commercial yogurts contain added sugars (or code words for sugar), but they also contain additives, preservatives, thickeners, stabilizers, and artificial coloring.
+Everything from corn starch to artificial flavor and salt is added to yogurts making them a mini chemical sh$t storm and far removed from what real yogurt actually is.

-Milk is the primary ingredient in yogurt and is one of the only whole foods that contains carbohydrate, protein and fat naturally occurring in it.
-In fact, fat is one of the most beneficial macronutrients in milk given it is the source of the fat-soluble vitamins.
+Milk is the primary ingredient in yogurt and is one of the only whole foods that contain carbohydrates, protein, and fat naturally occurring in it.
+In fact, fat is one of the most beneficial macronutrients in milk given it is the source of fat-soluble vitamins.
 When full-fat milk is used to make yogurt it is a source of vitamin D and calcium, as calcium is more readily absorbed in the presence of fat.
 However, when non-fat or skim milk is used to make yogurt, the benefits of these fat-soluble nutrients are lost given the fat is no longer present.

-Additionally, fat is what gives food flavour and mouthfeel, the absence of fat in yogurt (i.e. – 0%, non-fat, or fat-free yogurts) leaves a tart unappealing flavour to many yogurts and therefore manufacturer add sugar to help make it more palatable.
-In fact, some common flavoured yogurt brands contain up to 20 grams of sugar per 3/4 cup which is almost as much as a Kit Kat chocolate bar.
-Although many people often think that vanilla yogurt is a lighter option, it often has more added sugar than the fruit sweetened versions.
+Additionally, fat is what gives food flavor and mouthfeel, the absence of fat in yogurt (i.e. – 0%, non-fat, or fat-free yogurts) leaves a tart unappealing flavor to many yogurts and therefore manufacturers add sugar to help make it more palatable.
+In fact, some common flavored yogurt brands contain up to 20 grams of sugar per 3/4 cup which is almost as much as a Kit Kat chocolate bar.
+Although many people often think that vanilla yogurt is a lighter option, it often has more added sugar than the fruit-sweetened versions.

 How to Buy Healthy Yogurt